adamsilver/fdpb/03-Book-A-Flight.md

 ![Image](./images/image.png)

 Up to now, we've displayed form fields in a stacked manner.
 This time though, we've laid out the checkboxes in rows, just like they are on the plane.
 This meets the need that *as a user, I want to know the location of the seat, so that I can choose preferential seats*.
+We'll look at how we can meet this need for those using screen readers shorlty.

 ### Breaking the rules

-There are many seats on a plane, and therefore there are many checkboxes or radio buttons.
-Traditional advice is to use radio buttons where there are less than 7 choices, otherwise use a select box.
+There are many seats on a plane, therefore there are many checkboxes or radio buttons we need to show.
+Traditional advice says to use radio buttons where there are less than 7 choices, otherwise use a select box.
 This makes some sense in the context of a long an unweildly form.

-We don't have that.
-We have one dedicated screen solely for choosing seats.
+Fortunately, we don't have that problem.
+We have a dedicated screen just for choosing seats.
 Using radio buttons makes the seats easy to compare and select.
-This sort of interface just isn't possible with a select box, proving that, on occasion rules are made to be broken.
+This sort of interface just isn't possible with a select box, proving that as with everything in life, *it depends*.

 ### Nested fieldsets

 The preferences collected up to now have influenced the design of the interface.
 Specifically, we didn't ask users whether they wanted to travel first class or economy.

-This reduced the friction upfront in exchange for something more complicated later.
-Later is now, and it means we need to present both categorisations of seats at the same time.
+This reduced the friction upfront in exchange for a more complicated interface now.

-To do this in a way that works both visually and audibly we need to use nested fielsets.
-The innermost legends represents the categorisation.
+We've had to present both first class and economy seats using a nested fieldset.
+The innermost legends represents the categorisation helping sighted and visually-impaired users equally.

-If we ask the users this question earlier on in the gathering process, it reduces friction at this stage, whether they are sighted mouse users, or those using screen readers with a keyboard.
-In any case, we can default to economy and allow users to change this at any time, using the same approach we did in chapter 2.
+Asking users to specify this preference in the ‘gathering’ process, reduces the complexity of this interface.
+To offset the added friction upfront we can default the selection to economy and let users change this using the patterns from chapter 2.

 How the simplified version might look: